5 Things To Do Every Time You Practice Guitar

 This is similar to hearing your voice on a recording – it doesn’t sound like what you hear when you speak, but it is you.
 What’s happening here is that while you’re playing, you’re focusing on different things.

 You might be focusing on technique, timing or remembering what note comes next.
-Because you’re attention is usually focused on what you need to play, you’re unable to also focus on how you sound.
+Because your attention is usually focused on what you need to play, you’re unable to also focus on how you sound.
 It’s only when you hear a recording of your playing that your mind is free to truly listen.

 Recording yourself during a practice session then listening back to the recording is one of the most powerful things you can do to improve.